TIGER-AI-Lab/MAmmoTH2/README.md

 </div>
 </p>

-Part of our WebInstruct dataset has been released at [🤗 TIGER-Lab/WebInstructFull](https://huggingface.co/datasets/TIGER-Lab/WebInstructFull).
+Part of our WebInstruct dataset has been released at [🤗 TIGER-Lab/WebInstructSub](https://huggingface.co/datasets/TIGER-Lab/WebInstructSub) and [🤗 TIGER-Lab/WebInstructFull](https://huggingface.co/datasets/TIGER-Lab/WebInstructFull).

 ## Model Downloads